glesica/intro-to-elixir/slides.md

 # Elixir syntax - maps

 Maps are associative arrays that map keys on to values.
-We can also pattern match on them to pull out specific values.
+If the keys are atoms (which is a good idea) we can use a very concise syntax.

 ~~~elixir
 iex(1)> m = %{name: "George", disposition: "Grumpy"}